haukex/djixt2tiff/README.md

 Dependencies
 ------------

-Python 3.10 (may work on older versions, but this is untested)
+Python 3.10 (may work on older versions, but this is untested), most recently tested on Python 3.12

 See `requirements.txt` for additional requirements and how to install them.